open-xml-templating/docxtemplater/docs/source/errors.rst

 unclosed_loop (and unopened_loop)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This happens when a loop is closed but never opened : for example
+This happens when a loop is closed but never opened: for example

 .. code-block:: text